meyernc3/STA-309-Exam/README.md

 This project explores the lyrical content and commercial performance of three albums by the legendary British rock band **Oasis**.
 Using R-based data wrangling, text mining, and visualization techniques, the project analyzes how the emotional tone of lyrics aligns (or doesn't) with a song’s popularity and structure.

-It also contextualizes the lyrical evolution of Oasis across a 14-year span — from their explosive Britpop breakthrough to their more experimental later work.
+It also contextualizes the lyrical evolution of Oasis across a 14-year span, from their explosive breakthrough in their first two albums to their more experimental later work.

 ---